 Early on in our soft-launch timeline we identified that we were struggling to get users to complete the initial onboarding screen forms.
 In order for users to have the best experience, and have the most relevant content served to them, we needed to know more about each user.
-We also want to remind users about settings they might have forgotten about and enable them to make any adjustments to make the most out of the transition to a new product.
+We also want to remind users about settings they might have overlooked and enable them to make any adjustments to ease their transition to a new product.

-What started out as a three screen experience ended up being just one page with the plan to replace it all together for a much leaner and less intrusive experience.
-Initially the intentions were good; allow users the ability the refresh and set up their profiles.
+What started out as a three-screen experience ended up becoming a single with the future considerations to replace it with a much leaner and less intrusive experience.
+Initially the intentions were good; allow users the ability to refresh and set up their profiles.
 Due to a number of reasons we explored with users, the immediate value just wasn't communicated or implemented well enough.

-With performance still below where we wanted it to be we again reduced the flow to a single screen, and again, noticed an improvement.
+With performance still below where we wanted it to be, we again reduced the flow to a single screen, and again, noticed an improvement.
 We saw an especially large increase in mobile users making selections.
-We found out that it was easier to see that there was an additional content and as a result users were more likely to scroll.
+We discovered that it was easier for users to see that there was additional content and as a result users were more likely to scroll.

-One of the key reasons teachers were skipping the screens was because of the unawareness of an experience they were already used to changing.
-This was different than something new. users already had mental models and assumptions about their profile and the options they selected.
-They weren't used to them doing much and continued to assume the same thing.
+One of the key reasons educators skipped the screens was due to being unaware of significant changes to a familiar experience.
+This was different than simply something new. users already had mental models and assumptions about their profile and the options they selected.
+They weren't used to those selections meaning much and continued to assume the same thing.

-A critical issue we dealt with was trying to reach teachers and users prior to using the experience.
-We wanted to establish a voice with users to speak to them and explain exactly why we're asking for their time.
-The last thing a teacher needs is an additional interruption, never mind one that result in an entire experience change.
-The less prepared and exposed a teacher was, the increased likelihood that they would skip the onboarding experience.
+A critical issue we dealt with was trying to reach educators prior to using the experience.
+We wanted to establish a voice with users to speak to them and explain exactly why the on-boarding experience was worth their time.
+The last thing a teacher needs was an additional interruption, never mind one that resulted in an entire experience change.
+The less prepared and exposed an educator was, the increased likelihood that they would skip the onboarding experience.

-The product suite for Discovery Education is large enough, but the number of provisioned product and services that districts and users can purchase plus the combinations they make are almost endless.
-This also results in certain products look very similar to other products and sub-products.
+The product suite for Discovery Education is already considerable, but the number of provisioned product and services that districts and users can purchase plus the combinations they make are almost endless.
+This results in certain products looking very similar to other products and sub-products.

-Prior to this new experience, products were usually recognized by the text alone.
-Now, with the design system set on a more engaging experience, we needed to create system solutions that weren't in place before.
-We need to work with the content team to obtain and generate images for each product.
-This required a whole new sub-project for the team to focus and delegate time towards but in the end resulted in an experience that was much more scannable and easier to understand.
+Prior to this new experience, products were usually recognized by their text alone.
+Now, with the design system set for a more engaging experience, we needed to create system solutions that weren't in place before.
+We needed to work with the content team to obtain and generate images for each product.
+This required a whole new sub-project for the team to focus on and delegate time towards, but in the end resulted in an experience that was much more scannable and easier to understand.

 Reducing the number of screens and effort required to engage with the experience for the first time wasn't just to increase conversions.
 One of the more consistent pieces of feedback we received was about class interruption for students and teachers.
-Even when expecting it, users generally were only signed in during times they had a task to complete or something to do.
-Generally, they were signed in to do something and any stopping that is seen as an interruption
+Users generally were only signed in during times they had a task to complete or a specific purpose.
+Generally, they were signed in to do something and any pauses were seen as an interruption

 By reducing the on-boarding experience and working with the Marketing and Community teams much more proactively, we were able to reduce friction, increase engagement with the profile customization, and increase general satisfaction ratings.

 One of the major improvements with the new experience was our new in-product messaging, support, and analytics system.
-We established three goals we needed to accomodate for when exploring solutions.
-It had to be accessible, contextual, and explorable.
-The user had to be able to easily access help at any time in the experience.
+We established three goals needed to accomodate for when exploring solutions.
+Options had to be accessible, contextual, and explorable.
+The user had to be able to easily access help at any time during the experience.
 The help they access should be contextual and present information about the current experience initially.
-Research has shown that users tend to want specific support related to what they're current ask is over general support.
+Research has shown that users tend to want specific support related to wa current ask over general support.
 And lastly, if the user wasn't able to find a solution, they should have other options such as related content or a way to directly reach out for support.

-Figuring out how we would leverage user data to create better experiences require thorough planning that would influence the entire data schema of each person's profile.
+Figuring out how we would leverage user data to create better experiences required thorough planning that would influence the entire data schema of each person's profile.
 We had to account for what was currently available, what we would be collecting, what we COULD be collecting in the distant future, technology limitations, optimizations, and especially security.
-Security was an additional challenge because all times we were required to abstract an anonymize each user's information.
-When we wanted to access a user's information, we had to go through additional steps to identify them while retaining anonymity.
+Security was an additional challenge because at all times we were required to abstract and anonymize each user's information.
+When we needed to access a user's information, we had to go through additional steps to identify them while retaining anonymity.

 A common theme we encountered during research was the fact that most users assumed personalization and customization.
 Time and time again, when testing experiences, teachers had assumptions about how the experience would be personalized for them.

 It wasn't just that users wanted personalization, they assumed and expected it.
-The fact that this was such a widely observed theme, this quickly elevated certain features and experiences that were relevant to personalization and customization.
+The fact that this was such a widely observed theme, meant it quickly elevated certain features and experiences that were relevant to personalization and customization.

 When the drag and drop interactions were introduced we often found users playing with them on their free time or during research sessions when waiting.
-It was this little interaction that was similar to clicking the top of a pen.
-Just a little action that served as a way for users to find comfort and occupy time just because they enjoyed how it felt.
-In later interactions the drag and drop interaction was improved to raise and skew a little on rotation in order to create a more playful experience and stronger interaction affordance
+This specific little interaction was similar to clicking the top of a pen.
+A little action that served as a way for users to find comfort and occupy time just because they enjoyed how it felt.
+In later interactions the drag and drop interaction was improved to raise and skew a little on rotation in order to create a more playful experience and stronger interaction affordance.

-With the focus of the experience being so focused on personalization, an interest challenge had presented itself.
+With the goal of the experience being so focused on personalization, an interesting challenge presented itself.
 How close to the real thing do we need to get when testing experiences?
-In the end it depending on the situation.
-If we were testing something specific to personalization we often had to create unique experience for each user which then impacted our organization and workflow system since we now had to account for versions like we hadn't done prior.
+In the end it depended on the situation.
+If we tested something specific to personalization we often had to create a unique experience for each user, which then impacted our organization and workflow system since we then had to account for versions that had not been considered previously.

-If we were testing a something that wasn't directly related to persoanlization then it woudl depend on how much the experience was influenced.
-We would leverage one of our personas that aligned with most teachers so that content would at least be within their subject and therefore still accurate enough to suspend a bit of disbelief.
+If we were testing something that wasn't directly related to personalization then it would depend on how much the experience was influenced.
+We would leverage one of our personas that aligned with a majority of teachers so that content would at least be within their subject and therefore still accurate enough to suspend a bit of disbelief during testing.

 At the time of writing we were in the analysis and monitor phase of the product cycle.
-We setup satisfaction surveys, product and event monitoring, and feedback collection teams that were responsible for making report every quarter.
-Diferent people on different teams at different levels all want different goals.
+We set up satisfaction surveys, product and event monitoring, and feedback collection teams that were responsible for reporting every quarter.
+Different people on different teams at different levels all want different goals.
 I'm working with the appropriate people to help guide them to the most valuable metrics and performance indicators based on company goals and philosophies.